kkrypt0nn/logger.go/README.md

 > The default prefix is `${datetime} ${level:color}${level:name}${reset}: `

 ### Placeholders
 There are formatting placeholders that will be replaced in both the message and the prefix that can be seen [here](PLACEHOLDERS.md).
+All the placeholders in effect can be seen in the [`placeholders example`](examples/placeholders/main.go).

 [For example](examples), logging the following message
 ```